camba1/langChainDemo/README.md

   - **server.py**: Main code to run the FastAPI webServer.
 Contains all the different application routes.
 By default, the routes are public, but simple authentication across all end points can be enabled by uncommenting the appropriate code section which is clearly marked in the code.
+- **brunoapi**: Holds the sample API calls and tests that can be run using [Bruno](https://www.usebruno.com).
+See detail in the "Run API testing collection" section for details.
+- **copilot**: Manifests to deploy the application to AWS ECS fargate using AWS Copilot
 - **doc/images**: Images included in this document
 - **Evaluation**: Sample model evaluation script.
 Script runs a model 5 times and checks the responses for relevance and insensitivity